MrDefalt-creator/Task-Mannager/README.md

 - **🐘 PostgreSQL Database** - Scalable and reliable storage for user and task data.
 - **🎨 Modern Styling** - Clean and responsive UI powered by Tailwind CSS.

-### 🔮 Сan be implemented:
-- 🔄 Implement refresh tokens for enhanced security.
-- ⚙️ Advanced database management using Entity Framework.

 ## 🛠️ Technologies Used

 ### Frontend: